dumpmem (Memory Dump Utility)

 - Without

-, the command returns an error if the output file exists.
+-for-a, the command returns an error if the output file exists.

 Examples